 4. Identify Your Promotional Strategies

 When you are in business, there are three things you need to ask:

 - How will you grow these customers?

 Your BMC should be able to answer these three questions.
 For example, it might look something like this:

 - You will offer incentives, discounts and rewards for new shoppers.

 - You will engage with customers to retain their business.

-- You will use social media and various white-hat tactics to grow a Rolodex of clients.
+- You will use social media and various white-hat tactics to grow a digital Rolodex of clients.